 Alison Hanson is a PhD student in Cultural Anthropology at the University of California, Santa Cruz.
 Her interests include gender, social movements, justice, sexual violence, embodiment, and intimacy in South Asia and the United States.
 Alison’s current research examines how Indian feminist projects against sexual violence enact visions of gender justice both within and beyond the law.
 Specifically, she has conducted preliminary fieldwork with NGOs, lawyers, scholars, and student activists in New Delhi to explore how feminist politics manifest in different social spheres.
 She investigates the creative forms of action and solidarity building that undergird Indian women’s politics through a transnational and intersectional feminist lens.
 She comes to these research interests after working for women’s empowerment with fair trade artisans in India and through her own personal involvement in social justice advocacy.
 Alison is committed to engaged scholarship and producing knowledge that can be useful for multiple publics both in and outside the academy.
 She received an MA in Anthropology and a Graduate Certificate in Women’s and Gender Studies from the University of Colorado, Boulder and a BA in Business Economics from UCLA.

-Tara Joly is a PhD Candidate in Social Anthropology at the University of Aberdeen, Scotland.
+Tara Joly recently completed her PhD in Social Anthropology at the University of Aberdeen, and she is now a Postdoctoral Fellow at the University of Saskatchewan.
 Her research interests include environmental management, indigenous rights, history of science, and industrial landscapes in subarctic Canada.
 Based on archival research and fieldwork in Fort McMurray, Canada with the McMurray Métis community and peatland scientists, Tara’s research addresses oil sands wetland reclamation as an emergent form of cultural encounter between divergent epistemologies.
 Using muskeg as an analytical tool in her doctoral thesis, she traces definitions of landscape utility held by Métis community members, scientists, government agents, and industry representatives.
 Drawing on environmental anthropology and critical geography literature, she argues that Métis community members are actively and creatively asserting their sovereignty in their homeland that is often conceived as an extractive zone.
-This research is informed by Tara’s parallel work as an applied anthropologist in the region, in which she assists with a number of Métis Land-Use studies, technical document reviews, and oral history projects in Fort McMurray.
+This research is also informed by Tara’s parallel work as an applied anthropologist in the region, in which she assists with a number of Métis Land-Use studies, technical document reviews, and oral history projects in Fort McMurray.
 Tara is excited to be part of the AES intern team and explore how social media might be a platform through which to foster respectful and accountable research dialogues between academic, community, and public spaces.

 José A. Romero is a PhD student in Cultural Anthropology at Duke University.
 His research interests include political ecology, securitization, and mobilities across the Americas.
 His current project explores the eco-poetics of both community-organized, volunteer, armed self-defense groups (autodefensas) in Mexico and the economic diversification of drug cartels into illegal mining and logging.
 This project primarily works with agricultural laborers in the US, autodefensa and broader community members in Michoacán, Latinx deportees and their transnational families, and will involve facing corporate officials from mining and other relevant industries.
 The child of immigrant agricultural laborers, José is indebted to critiques of human borders drawing on the Black Radical Tradition, Native Feminisms, and Queer studies.
 José is elated to join the internship team and the wider American Ethnological Society community.